 2023-07-02 14:55:28

 Professor Pierre Jouannet, at his home in Paris, July 1, 2023.
-KAMIL ZIHNIOGLU FOR “THE WORLD
+KAMIL ZIHNIOGLU FOR “THE WORLD”

 What is the medium and long-term health of children conceived through in vitro fertilization (IVF)?
-Forty-five years after the birth of the first test-tube baby, Louise Brown, on July 25, 1978, in the United Kingdom, and while more than eight million people have been conceived in this way worldwide, the question is still asked.
-In France, 3,490 children were born in 2019 from IVF with immediate transfer, 7,292 from ICSI (injection of a sperm directly into an oocyte) with immediate transfer, and 9,701 after transfer of a frozen embryo.
+Forty-five years following the birth of the first test-tube baby, Louise Brown, on July 25, 1978, in the United Kingdom, and while more than eight million people have been conceived in this way worldwide, the question is still asked.
+In France, 3,490 children were born in 2019 from IVF with immediate transfer, 7,292 from ICSI (injection of a sperm directly into an oocyte) with immediate transfer, and 9,701 following transfer of a frozen embryo.
 On March 21, the Academy of Medicine adopted a report on this topic.

 Interview with Pierre Jouannet, one of its editors, also a reproductive biologist and professor emeritus at the University of Paris-Descartes.